cr0wg4n/automatic-workout-routine/README.md

 # Workout Spamer Script
-This project was made for people who to want improve their physical skills
+This project was made for people who to want improve their physical skills, the script open a new tab in your default browser every certain time, showing a workout exercise.

 ## We learn about
 * Basic html, css and javascript concepts